-1. 1
+1 1. ]

 sampling port

 location; and

 v.
-Measure NO_X at the (d) Results of this test consist of
+Measure $NO_X$ at the (d) Results of this test consist of

 exhaust of the the average of the three 1-hour or

 stationary internal A-4, ASTM Method longer runs.

 combustion engine; if

-using a control (Reapproved 2005) ^{ad} ,
+using a control (Reapproved 2005) ad ,

 device, the sampling Method 320 of 40 CFR

-site must be located at part 63, appendix A ^e ,
+site must be located at part 63, appendix A e ,

 the outlet of the or ASTM Method

-control device D6348-03 ^{de}
+control device D6348-03 de

 b. limit the i.
 Select the sampling (1) Method 1 or 1A of (a) Alternatively, for CO 2 , and

-concentration of port location and the 40 CFR part 60, moisture measurement, ducts ≤6
+concentrati on of port location and the 40 CFR part 60, moisture measurement, ducts ≤6

 CO in the number/location of appendix A-1, if inches in diameter may be

 stationary SI traverse points at the measuring flow rate sampled at a single point located

 internal exhaust of the at the duct centroid and ducts >6

-combustion stationary internal and ≤ 12 inches in diameter may
+combustion n stationary internal and $\leq 12$ inches in diameter may

-engine exhaus t combustion engine; be sampled at 3 traverse points
+engine exh aust combustion engine; be sampled at 3 traverse points

 located at 16.7, 50.0, and 83.3%

 of the measurement line ('3-point

 long line').
-If the duct is >12
+If the duct is $>12$

 inches in diameter and the

 sampling port location meets the

 two and half-diameter criterion of

 Section 11.1.1 of Method 1 of 40

 CFR part 60, Appendix A, the

 duct may be sampled at '3-point

 long line'; otherwise, conduct the

 stratification testing and select

 sampling points according to

 Section 8.1.2 of Method 7E of 40

 CFR part 60, Appendix A.

 ii.
 Determine the O 2 (2) Method 3, 3A, or (b) Measurements to determine

-concentration of the O_2 concentration must be made at
+concentration of the $O_2$ concentration must be made at

-stationary internal appendix A-2 or O_2 concentration must be made at the same time as the
+stationary internal - the same time as the

-• ASTM Method

-combustion engine measurements for CO
+combustion engine ASTM Method measurements for CO

 exhaust at the D6522-00 concentration.

-sampling port (Reapproved 2005) ^{ad}
+sampling port (Reapproved 2005) ad concentration.

-location;
+location; (1000pp10100 2005)

 iii.
 If necessary, (3) Method 2 or 2C of

 determine the exhaust

 flowrate of the A-1 or Method 19 of

 stationary internal 40 CFR part 60,

 combustion engine appendix A-7

 exhaust;